Rahulprakash77/Two-stage-miller-compensated-OPAMP-design-/README.md

 # Two-stage-miller-compensated-OPAMP-design-

-## basic theory abou two stage miller compensated opamp
+## basic theory about two stage miller compensated opamp

 A two-stage Miller compensated operational amplifier (op-amp) is a common architecture used in analog integrated circuits to amplify analog signals.
 It provides high gain, stability,